 Let us move to the security analysis, where we deal with individual (incoherent) attacks only.
-The inter\-cept-resend attack, with an eavesdropper Eve blocking Bob's share of the entangled state (mode 3 in Fig. \ref{fig_esquema}) and sending him a fake mode, is not as serious a threat as the BS attack we will be dealing with in what follows.
+The inter\-cept-resend attack, with an eavesdropper Eve blocking Bob's share of the entangled state (mode 3 in figure \ref{fig_esquema}) and sending him a fake mode, is not as serious a threat as the BS attack we will be dealing with in what follows.
 This is true because Eve cannot know Alice's input with certainty \textit{before} sending Bob the fake mode.
 Indeed, Eve can only hope to know Alice's input by knowing which basis she used and this only happens \textit{after} Bob measures his mode.

-The most serious incoherent attack to the present and all CVQKD schemes is the BS attack, in which Eve inserts a BS of transmittance $\eta$ in the optical line connecting Alice and Bob and operates on the signal reaching her in the same way as Bob does with his share of the signal ($\eta$).
-Note that the BS attack is equivalent to a lossy transmission where $1-\eta$ of the signal is lost to the environment or Eve.
+The most serious incoherent attack to the present and all CVQKD schemes is the BS attack, in which Eve inserts a BS of transmittance $\eta$ in the optical line connecting Alice and Bob and operates on the signal reaching her ($1-\eta$) in the same way as Bob does with his share of the signal ($\eta$).
+Note that the BS attack is equivalent to a lossy transmission where $1-\eta$ of the signal is lost to the environment.
 For direct reconciliation \cite{Gro02,Leu02}, the secure key rate generated between Alice and Bob in the BS attack is

 where $I_{AB}$ and $I_{AE}$ are the mutual information between Alice and Bob and Alice and Eve, respectively. $\beta$ is the reconciliation efficiency and depends on the reconciliation software employed.
 For binary encodings that we use here it has a conservative value of $\beta \approx 80\%$ \cite{Lev09}.
-Since the present protocol and the BS attack are symmetric with respect the real and imaginary states, in the following security analysis we consider only the case where Alice used the real basis and Bob the real displacement, i.e., we assume Alice teleported either the coherent state $|\alpha\rangle$ or $|-\alpha\rangle$, with $\alpha$ real, and Bob and Eve correctly guessed that Alice chose a real coherent state.
+Since the present protocol and the BS attack are symmetric with respect the real and imaginary states, in the following security analysis we consider only the case where Alice used the real basis and Bob and Eve the real displacement, i.e., we assume Alice teleported either the coherent state $|\alpha\rangle$ or $|-\alpha\rangle$, with $\alpha$ real, and Bob and Eve correctly guessed that Alice chose a real coherent state.